SMIP FT – Registration

 • Event organizer: International Nature and Forest Therapy Alliance (INFTA)

-• Date/Time: various options to select from in August/September/October 2024
+• Date/Time: various options to select from in October and November 2025

 • Duration of event: three hours (two-hour Forest Therapy session plus brief pre- and post-survey)